Automattic/jetpack/projects/plugins/wpcomsh/README.md

-# AT Pressable Themes
+# Jetpress

+This plugin is like Jetpack but for sites transferred from WPCom to Pressable with Automated Transfer (AT).
-This plugin handles everything AT Pressable themes, from installing (symlinking) WPCom premium themes to disabling wp-admin/ Appearance -> Editor for third-party WPCom premium themes.
+ It handles everything from installing (symlinking) WPCom themes to disabling wp-admin/ Appearance -> Editor for third-party WPCom premium themes.

 ## Installing/deleting WPCom themes (both pub (free) and premium)